Alan Ladd: Shane

 In 1951, Ladd's contract had only one more year to run.
-"Paramount is like a home to me", he said, "and I'd like to remain on the lot for one picture a year.
+"Paramount is like a home to me," he said, "and I'd like to remain on the lot for one picture a year.
 But I want to be free to take pictures at other studios if offered to me."
-The main studio Ladd was in discussion with was Warner Bros.
+The main studio with which Ladd was in discussion was Warner Bros.
 He also received a six-year offer to make Adventure Limited, a TV series.

 In May 1951, Ladd announced he had formed Ladd Enterprises, his own production company, to produce films, radio, and TV, when his Paramount contract ended in November 1952.
 He optioned the novel Shadow Riders of the Yellowstone by Les Savage.
-The next month, his deal with Warner Bros. was announced: one film per year for five years.
+The next month, his deal with Warner Bros. was announced - one film per year for five years.
 However, he expressed a desire to continue to work with Paramount.

 Ladd's final three movies for Paramount were Thunder in the East, Shane, and Botany Bay.
-Once Ladd finished Botany Bay in February 1952, it was announced Ladd's contract with Paramount would end early and be amended, so that he would make two more movies for the studio, at a later date.
+Once Ladd finished Botany Bay in February 1952, Paramount announced that Ladd's contract would end early and be amended, so that he would make two more movies for the studio, at a later date.
 (In the end, Ladd did not make another film at Paramount until The Carpetbaggers.)

 Paramount staggered the release of Ladd's final films for the company, with Shane and Botany Bay not being released until 1953.
-Ladd later said that leaving Paramount was "a big upset" for him and that he only left for "business reasons...future security for the children and ourselves".
+Ladd later said that leaving Paramount was "a big upset" for him, and that he only left for "business reasons...future security for the children and ourselves".

 Shane, in which he played a strong, silent, courageous title character, was particularly popular.
 It premiered at Radio City Music Hall in New York City in April 1953, grossing over $114,000 in its four weeks there (a large sum at the time), and earning $8 million in North America over its initial run.
 This led to Ladd's being voted one of the 10 most popular stars in the U.S. in 1953.